Conservation for everyone

 - To understand the pressures on biodiversity, critical trends and how people appreciate and benefit from the natural environment.

-- Discover better ways to manage the environment to improve biodiversity and foster public understanding and wellbeing
+- To discover better ways to manage the environment to improve biodiversity and foster public understanding and wellbeing

 - To better understand and demonstrate how we can all make a positive impact through monitoring and evaluation